-Male and Female - Appropriate athletic clothing must be worn for all games.
-(See athletic dress code in SECTION I of these guidelines.)
+Male and Female - Appropriate athletic clothing per the dress code must be worn for all games.

 The Racket

 The racket may be any commercially produced racket.

 The Choice of Ends and Service

 The choice of ends and the right to be server or receiver in every match shall go to the younger player, provided that, if he chooses the right to be server or receiver, the other player shall have the choice of ends, and vice versa.